monarch-initiative/gpsea/docs/user-guide/predicates/devries.rst

 >>> store = hpotk.configure_ontology_store()
 >>> hpo = store.load_minimal_hpo(release='v2024-07-01')

-and use it to create :class:`~gpsea.analysis.pscore.DeVriesPhenotypeScorer`:
+and use it to create :class:`~gpsea.analysis.pscore.DeVriesPhenotypeScorer`

->>> from gpsea.analysis.pscore.DeVriesPhenotypeScorer
+>>> from gpsea.analysis.pscore import DeVriesPhenotypeScorer
 >>> pheno_scorer = DeVriesPhenotypeScorer(hpo)

-for using as a :ref:`phenotype-score`
+which we can use as a phenotype scorer.